 April 30, Day 4: Dry Tortugas to Key West.
 We'll have about an hour for a final check of Ft.
 Jefferson before heading back toward Key West.
 We plan to arrive back at Robbie's Marina around 3:00 p.m.
-Transportation will be provided to our hotel in Key West.
+Transportation will be provided to the Doubletree Grand Key Resort.